The Plague (novel): Plot

-One character, Raymond Rambert, devises a plan to escape the city to join his wife in Paris after city officials refused his request to leave.
-He befriends some underground criminals so that they may smuggle him out of the city.
-Another character, Father Paneloux, uses the plague as an opportunity to advance his stature in the town by suggesting that the plague was an act of God punishing the citizens' sinful nature.
-His diatribe falls on the ears of many citizens of the town, who turned to religion in droves, but would not have done so under normal circumstances.
-Cottard, a criminal remorseful enough to attempt suicide but fearful of being arrested, becomes wealthy as a major smuggler.
-Meanwhile, Jean Tarrou, a vacationer; Joseph Grand, a civil engineer; and Dr. Rieux, exhaustively treat patients in their homes and in the hospital.
+Raymond Rambert, a visiting journalist, devises a plan to escape to join his girlfriend in Paris by courting criminals to smuggle him out.
+The local Jesuit priest, Father Paneloux, suggests during a sermon that the plague is God punishing the city's sinfulness.
+His diatribe leads many citizens of the town to turn to religion who would not have done so under normal circumstances.
+Cottard, a remorseful criminal who attempted suicide earlier, becomes wealthy as a major smuggler.
+Meanwhile, Jean Tarrou, a vacationer, and Joseph Grand, a civil engineer, assist Rieux in treating patients in their homes and in the hospital.